 are the assets of these islands.

-The shell-crafted items of Andaman and Nicobar Islands handicraft industry enjoy high demand worldwide.
+The shell-crafted items of the Andaman and Nicobar Islands handicraft industry enjoy high demand worldwide.
 The abundance of small and big shells in the coastal areas have tempted the coastal people to indulge themselves in the practice of shell crafting.

-In Andaman group of islands that the music is more prominent and important.
+In the Andaman group of islands that the music is more prominent and important.
 The Andamanese are highly fond of their own music.
 They give more importance to the originality of their music and they don’t pay attention to other styles.

 Nicobari dance is one the most important and oldest traditional dances danced during the Ossuary Feast of Andaman & Nicobar.
 It is practiced by the Nicobari tribe, who live in the Car Nicobar Island.
-Which is more commonly known as the Pig Festival.
+That is more commonly known as the Pig Festival.